Conserved quantities and integrability for massless spinning particles in general relativity: Conformal Killing--Yano tensors and hidden symmetries

 \subsection{\texorpdfstring{$d = 4$ spacetimes admitting hidden symmetries}{d = 4 spacetimes admitting hidden symmetries}}

-Specializing now to 4 dimensions, as mentioned above, Penrose and Walker~\cite{Walker:1970un,Andersson:2015xla} have shown that all Petrov type D spacetimes admit a Killing spinor which is equivalent to a CKY tensor.
-Thus, these objects exist for physically relevant spacetimes such as Kerr~\cite{Kerr:1963ud}.
-Hence, we assume going forward that the spacetime admits a rank-$2$ CKY $2$-form:
+Specializing now to four dimensions, as mentioned above, Penrose and Walker~\cite{Walker:1970un,Andersson:2015xla} have shown that all Petrov type D spacetimes admit a Killing spinor that is equivalent to a CKY tensor.
+Thus, these objects exist for physically relevant spacetimes such as Kerr spacetimes~\cite{Kerr:1963ud}.
+Hence, we assume going forward that the spacetime admits a rank-$2$ CKY $2$-form,

 where $\xi_\beta = \frac{1}{3} \nabla^\alpha h_{\alpha \beta}$.
 Moreover, Jezierski and {\L}ukasik \cite{Jezierski_2006} have shown that such a vector satisfies

 where $P_{\alpha\beta}$ was defined in \cref{eq: h Ricc rel}.
 Thus, for Einstein manifolds (defined by the fact that the Ricci tensor is proportional to the metric) in arbitrary dimensions, either $\xi$ vanishes (in which case $h$ is a KY tensor), or $\xi$ is a Killing vector.
 Notice that when $P_{\alpha\beta}$ vanishes, the second line of \cref{eq: Curv Condtions} is also zero.